HackReason-College-Simulators/HackReason2021/README.txt

 II.)
 Usage:

 	1. ) Create or edit input.txt:
-		In input.txt, select a major from (cs,ce,se,ee,bmen,mech) and state if one has one or more interests in(math, circuitry, construction, science, programming, comp_networks, robotics )
+		In uinput.txt, select a major from (cs,ce,se,ee,bmen,mech) and state if one has one or more interests in(math, circuitry, construction, science, programming, comp_networks, robotics )
-	2. ) run input.py:
+	2. ) run user_input.py:
-		Using Python version 3, execute "python input.py" in terminal.
+		Using Python version 3, execute "python user_input.py" in terminal.
 This will generate input.lp
 	3. ) run main.py:
 		Using Python version 3, execute "python main.py" in terminal.This will generate the main.lp
 	4. ) run major_reasoning.lp: